Rules to Protect the Privacy of Australians

 - the information is publicly available, or

-- the information concerns activities in respect of which the Australian person is a representative of the Commonwealth or a State or Territory in the normal course of official duties, or
+- the information concerns activities of an Australian person in respect of which the Australian person is a representative of the Commonwealth or a State or Territory in the normal course of official duties, or

 - omission of that part of the information concerning the Australian person would significantly diminish the utility of the information for the purposes of: